 An imposing marble throne illuminated by the sun

-Interestingly, when it came to the personality cult of Charlemagne, the emperor and his associates always projected themselves as imperial ‘saviors’ of Europe who being thoroughly Christianized, also wanted to carry on the legacy of the Western Roman empire.
+Interestingly, when it came to the personality cult of Charlemagne, the emperor and his associates always projected themselves as imperial ‘saviors’ of Europe who were thoroughly Christianized, and thus also wanted to carry on the legacy of the Western Roman empire.
 Furthermore, Charlemagne was also known to be interested in astronomy – and as such, his thriving court did invite many scholars and scientists from across Europe.